ddfridley/react-action-state-path/README.md

 A state and history management package for React for use when:
 * components choose children dynamically based on user input
 * the URL should update based on user actions and take a user back to where they left off
-* the URL to a deep position should not be impossibly long and shouldn't contain sensitive stuff
+* the URL to a deep position should not be impossibly long and shouldn't contain sensitive stuff (not JSON.stringify())
-* components have external information that needs to be fetched when restoring a deep URL
+* components have external information that needs to be fetched when restoring a deep URL (restoring state based on path can wait for each compoents key state to be set )
 * users want the back and forward buttons of the browser to work
 * components want send actions to parents or children (yes you can easially RESET children)
 * parent state may change based on child actions